KIDNORswe/ha-app-influxdb-1/influxdb/DOCS.md

   not support having SSL on InfluxDB.
 This limitation is caused by Chronograf and we are still looking into a proper solution for this.

-## Changelog & Releases
+## Releases and Changelog

-This repository keeps a change log using [GitHub's releases][releases] functionality.
+This repository wont be updated.
+No change logs.

 Releases are based on [Semantic Versioning][semver], and use the format of `MAJOR.MINOR.PATCH`.
 In a nutshell, the version will be incremented based on the following:

-- `MAJOR`: Incompatible or major changes.
-- `MINOR`: Backwards-compatible new features and enhancements.
-- `PATCH`: Backwards-compatible bugfixes and package updates.

-## Support

-Got questions?

-You have several options to get them answered:

-- The [Home Assistant Community Add-ons Discord chat server][discord] for add-on support and feature requests.
-- The [Home Assistant Discord chat server][discord-ha] for general Home Assistant discussions and questions.
+## HOW TO FIND INFORMATION

 - The Home Assistant [Community Forum][forum].
-- Join the [Reddit subreddit][reddit] in [/r/homeassistant][reddit]

-You could also [open an issue here][issue] GitHub.

-## Authors & contributors
+## AUTHORS & CONTRIBUTORS

+This is a fork to keep it up and running.
+Not to be deleted or removed without our control.
 The original setup of this repository is by [Franck Nijhof][frenck].

 For a full list of all authors and contributors, check [the contributor's page][contributors].

-## License
+## LICENCE

 MIT License

-Copyright (c) 2018-2025 Franck Nijhof
+Copyright (c) 2018-2025 Created by Franck Nijhof

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal